1080 Keewatin St,

 SHELLEY CRAWFORD

-As a former development professional in the arts and cultural sector (opera, symphony and visual arts) and a post-secondary instructor and program director of arts management in several universities and colleges, Shelley brings a wealth of experience and passion to her volunteer work as board member and capital campaign chair at the gallery.
+As a former development professional in the arts and cultural sector (opera, symphony and visual arts) and a post-secondary instructor and program director of arts management in several universities and colleges, Shelley brings a wealth of experience and passion to her volunteer work as board co-chair at the Gallery.
 She is the current president of the Port Arthur Rotary club where she devotes time to community projects that support local charitable organizations.

 CO-CHAIR